elmarsto/awesome-neorg/README.md

 ### Who are you?

-Just a software engineer.
+Just a software engineer, helping out of personal interest.

 ### What's your relation to the Neorg project? the Neovim Project?

 I'm basically a megafan of Neovim and most of its surrounding ecosystem, especially Neorg.

-They said "be the change you want to see in the world," and I wanted to see more neorg.
+They said "be the change you want to see in the world," and I wanted to see more Neorg.
 Like, a *lot* more.